 Stick to Soda or Juice for a Sober New Year’s

 If you are going to a party, ask if the host will have non-alcoholic drinks.
-If you are not certain, offer to bring your own to share with others.
+If you are not sure, offer to bring your own to share with others.
 You will likely not be the only person to avoid drinking.
 In fact, there should be a few people who avoid alcohol to ensure that everyone has safe ways to get home.

 Pick your favorite drink for the night that does not contain alcohol and stick with it.
 If you need the bubbles of champagne, have sparkling water or ginger ale.
 Should you crave a sweet drink, try a cranberry juice drink or spiced apple juice for a winter holiday-inspired beverage.
+There are many delicious options for non-alcoholic drinks.

 Stay Physically Away from the Drinks Table or Bar

 When you go to a party, keep yourself physically as far from the alcohol as possible.
 Distancing yourself from alcoholic drinks makes it harder for you to pick up a drink without thinking.
 Also, only get drinks for yourself and don’t allow anyone else to bring you something.
-That way, someone does not accidentally bring you an alcoholic drink.
+That way, someone does not accidentally bring you an alcoholic beverage.

 Designate Yourself the Safe Ride